lukaearth/Postaaja/README.md

 ---

-## ⚠️ Notes
+## Notes

 - API keys and secrets are intentionally not included
-- Some UI copy is in Finnish, as the original target market was Finland
+- The UI copy is in Finnish, as the original target market was Finland
 - The code reflects my skill level at the time (2025)

 ---

-## 👤 Author
+## Author

 Built by **Luka Turunen**
 Early full-stack & AI-focused project